The Top 10 Most Famous Waves in the UK and Ireland

 This barreling left-hander wave is the focal point to the home of Irish surfing.
 The Point breaks over a slab of rock, creating a steep take-off with a harsh wipe-out if you get it wrong.
-This wave attracts the only the experts and the foolish.
+This wave attracts only the experts.

 Some places have all the luck.
 The town of Easkey is the base for the Irish Surfing Association, and the reason they chose this town lies in not one, but two amazing reef breaks... one going left (next to the river mouth) and one going right (near the castle).